 Restricting access to the rail corridor

-TrackSAFE has been active in its advocacy to the Commonwealth and State Governments for funding to fence high risk locations throughout 2020 & 2021.
+TrackSAFE is active in its advocacy to the Commonwealth and State Governments for funding to fence high risk locations.

-Pleasingly, in response to our advocacy, additional funding for fencing has been provided in Victoria, New South Wales and Queensland in 2020 & 2021.
+Pleasingly, additional funding for fencing has been provided in Victoria, New South Wales and Queensland in 2020 & 2021.

 Encouraging individuals who may be thinking about suicide, experiencing dark thoughts, or struggling with the pressures of life to seek help is an important part of suicide prevention.

-Pause.Call.Be Heard ads are displayed at various locations across the Australian rail network at various times with the support of rail operators, state governments and outdoor media organisations.
+Pause.Call.Be Heard ads are delivered digitally and displayed at various locations across the Australian rail network at various times with the support of rail operators, state governments and outdoor media organisations.